Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 They may be subjected to thermal shock, and you will require extra care while cleaning and maintaining them.

-As with the claystone, ceramic pizza stones take ages to pre-heat, and they aren’t as potent to handle massive temperature changes.
+As with claystone, ceramic pizza stones take ages to pre-heat and aren’t as potent to handle massive temperature changes.

 But then again, these stones are cheap, and if it’s a basic stone that you require, they will turn out as just the right option.